Convex Hulls of Grassmannians and Combinatorics of Symmetric Hypermatrices: Symmetric Hypermatrices

 \begin{proof} $A \in \mathcal{N}_{0}(d; R)$ corresponds to a solution of the linear system

-where each $v_{i_{1}, \cdots, i_{d}}$ is the vector in $\mathbf{R}^{n}$ that has 1's in $i_{1}$-th, $i_{2}$-th, $\cdots$ and $i_{d}$-th entries and 0's elsewhere.
-It is known that a solution of (\ref{linear}) is extreme if and only if the vectors $\{ v_{i_{1}, \cdots, i_{d}} \mid A(i_{1}, \cdots ,i_{d}) > 0\}$ are linearly independent (see \cite[Theorem 5 on p.55]{Gass}, for example).
-Hence the cardinality of $\{ A(i_{1}, \cdots ,i_{d}) > 0 \mid 1 \leq i_{1} < \cdots <i_{d} \leq n\}$ is at most $n$.
+where each $v_{i_{1}, \ldots, i_{d}}$ is the vector in $\mathbf{R}^{n}$ that has 1's in $i_{1}$-th, $i_{2}$-th, $\ldots$ and $i_{d}$-th entries and 0's elsewhere.
+It is known that a solution of (\ref{linear}) is extreme if and only if the vectors $\{ v_{i_{1}, \ldots, i_{d}} \mid A(i_{1}, \cdots ,i_{d}) > 0\}$ are linearly independent (see \cite[Theorem 5 on p.\,55]{Gass}, for example).
+Hence the cardinality of $\{ A(i_{1}, \ldots ,i_{d}) > 0 \mid 1 \leq i_{1} < \cdots <i_{d} \leq n\}$ is at most $n$.
 Thus the claim follows from the symmetry of $A$. \end{proof}

 Finally, we rewrite Theorem \ref{Hakimi} in terms of hypergraph theory.
-Let $V = \{v_{1}, \cdots, v_{n} \}$ be a finite set and $d \in \mathbf{N}$ with $d \geq 2$ .
-Let $e_{1}, \cdots e_{m}$ be subsets of $V$ such that $\cup_{i=1}^{m}e_{m} = V$ and $|e_{i}| = d$ for each $i \in \langle m \rangle$.
+Let $V = \{v_{1}, \ldots, v_{n} \}$ be a finite set and $d \in \mathbf{N}$ with $d \geq 2$.
+Let $e_{1}, \ldots ,e_{m}$ be subsets of $V$ such that $\cup_{i=1}^{m}e_{m} = V$ and $|e_{i}| = d$ for each $i \in \langle m \rangle$.
 Set $E = \{e_{i} \mid i \in \langle m \rangle \}$.
 Let $w : E \rightarrow \mathbf{R}$ be a map and we assume that $w \geq 0$ in what follows.
 Then the triple $(V, E, w)$ is called a \textit{$d$-uniform weighted hypergraph}.
 The elements of $V$, $E$ and $\{ w(e_{i}) \in \mathbf{R} \mid i \in \langle m \rangle \}$ are called \textit{vertices}, \textit{edges} and \textit{weights} respectively.
 For each $i \in \langle n \rangle$, we set

 and call it the \textit{weighted degree at $v_{i}$}.
-The vector $D := (d_{1}, \cdots, d_{n})$ is called the \textit{weighted degree sequence} of $(V, E, w)$.
-For a given strongly off-diagonal symmetric nonnegative $d$-hypermatrix $A$, one can associate a $d$-uniform weighted hypergraph $(V, E, w)$ as follows: Set
+The sequence $D := (d_{1}, \cdots, d_{n})$ is called the \textit{weighted degree sequence} of $(V, E, w)$.
+For a given strongly hollow symmetric nonnegative $d$-hypermatrix $A$, one can associate a $d$-uniform weighted hypergraph $(V, E, w)$ as follows: Set

 and